Skip to Content

 7:00 pm — Bedtime

-You still have four naps but are slowly pushing back the time of the last nap and pretty soon, you won’t have time for it at all.
+Your baby is still taking four naps but we are slowly pushing back the time of their last nap.
+Pretty soon, we won’t have time for it at all.

-As your baby adjusts to the longer awake times and is ready to extend more, you can add wake time again.
+As your baby adjusts to the longer waketimes and is ready to extend, you can add wake time again, to the last wake window and first wake window.

 baby holding pacifier